-In late 2018 and early 2019, the Transbay Joint Powers Authority and Federal Transit Administration provided local and federal environmental approvals, a major milestone in project development.
-The Pennsylvania Avenue Alignment will be the subject of a separate subsequent environmental review process.
+In 2018 and 2019, the Transbay Joint Powers Authority and Federal Transit Administration provided local and federal environmental approvals, a major milestone in project development.
+The Pennsylvania Avenue Extension will be the subject of a separate subsequent environmental review process.

-The Transbay Joint Power Authority's goal is to complete the project by 2029, pending funding.
+The Transbay Joint Power Authority's goal is to complete the project by the early 2030s, pending funding.

 Cost and Funding

-The total cost of the Caltrain Downtown Rail Extension project is approximately $3.9 billion.
-The Transportation Authority has allocated about $66 million in Prop K half-cent transportation sales tax funds toward the project.
-We also provide oversight for the project.
+The Transportation Authority has allocated or appropriated about $75 million in half-cent transportation sales tax funds toward the Project.
+The Transportation Authority also provides oversight for the project.

 The project is in the early design phase and faces a significant funding gap.
-The Transbay Joint Powers Authority preliminary funding plan is comprised of state, federal, regional, local, and private sources.
+The Transportation Authority is working with all project partners to develop an updated funding plan for the Downtown Rail Extension, including federal, state, regional, local, and private sources.